emma darlow stearn

 Highlight cases include:

-Dr Nigel MacLennan v The British Psychological Society (Protect and The Charity Commission intervening) EA-2023-000622-RN: instructed by the Appellant in the EAT, led by Chris Milsom, in a complex, landmark whistleblowing appeal regarding whether whistleblowing protection should apply to: (1) charity trustees, and (2) pre-employment disclosures, where the requisite employment status has been achieved by the time of the alleged detriment/contravention.
-Emma drafted the skeleton for, and presented oral submissions on, the issue of pre-employment disclosures.
+Dr Nigel MacLennan v The British Psychological Society (Protect and The Charity Commission intervening) [2024] EAT 166: instructed by the Appellant in the EAT, led by Chris Milsom, in a complex, landmark appeal regarding whether whistleblowing protection should apply to: (1) charity trustees, and (2) pre-work disclosures, where the requisite employment status has been achieved by the time of the alleged detriment/contravention.
+Emma drafted the skeleton for, and presented oral submissions on the issue of pre-work disclosures, and was successful in establishing that they are capable of protection.

 M Birkett v Integral UK Ltd EAT/2022/000574: (unled) successfully represented the Appellant/Claimant in his appeal against ET findings that his dismissal for redundancy was fair under s.98(4) ERA 1996.
 Allowing both grounds of appeal, the EAT found that the ET had erred in law by making inadequate factual findings and giving inadequate reasons as to whether reasonable steps were taken by the Respondent to: (1) find the Claimant alternative employment, and (2) ensure that the recruitment process for the one vacancy for which the Claimant was interviewed was fair.